 I like it, I like it.
 It’s perfect advice.
 You mentioned a book as well, you’re writing a book.
 I just wanted to touch on that as well.
 Was the book with Jimmy Moore?
 We’ve had Jimmy on the show before.
 I wanted to find out a little bit more about-

 [00:38:30] The reason that we’ve fallen so far off the track is because we completely misunderstood the cause of weight gain.
 If you think that too many calories causes weight gain, then you’re going to say, okay, then I’m going to lower my calories.
 We all did that, it didn’t work.
 Because you have the entire wrong idea.
-What actually causes weight gain is really insulin.
-Insulin is a hormone that tells our body to store fat.
+What actually causes weight gain is really hormones that tells our body to store fat.
 When you’re storing fat, you’re going to gain weight.
-The whole idea is if your insulin is high, how are you going to lower your insulin?
+The whole idea is if your blood sugar is high, how are you going to lower your blood sugar?
 That’s the whole key to weight loss.
 That’s really what it goes over in detail.
 It’s not a real diet book, it’s kind of a science book.

 Then I touch on low carbohydrate diets, ketogenic diets and intermittent fasting, but intermittent fasting was like one chapter of that book.
 Then all of these people had a lot of question about regimens and practicalities and how to do it, what are the problems that come up, and that’s what we cover.